blefebvre/implementationdetails.dev/_posts/2021-03-08-meet-the-aem-dispatcher-optimizer-tool.markdown

 _Shameless plug:_ if you're curious how `/statfileslevel` and `/gracePeriod` can limit the effect of activations, or you'd otherwise like to experiment with these properties in a controlled environment (read: not your public site), check out the lab format [AEM Dispatcher Experiments](https://github.com/adobe/aem-dispatcher-experiments#aem-65-dispatcher-experiments) repository.

+Need a quick refresher on the role of these properties?
+The official Dispatcher documentation is an excellent resource to keep handy: [AEM documentation on Configuring the Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en)

 #### Allow list checks

 The allow list rules are all about reducing the impact of _unexpected_ requests made to your public facing site.